RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

    ![Data Source Listing](./datasources_list.png)

 2. You may need to wait some time for the data source to collect all SLOs and Monitors from Datadog.
 It must contact the Datadog APIs for each component, which is captured by the already set filter.
+These counts are then stored as facts for each component.

    ![Data Source Results](./datasource_results.png)

-## Visualize the distribution of SLOs count
+## 3 - Visualize the distribution of SLOs count

-Our Data Source comes with a built-in visualization panel that lets us get an overview of the SLO counts present in each configured and annotated component.
+Our Data Source details panel comes with a built-in visualization panel that lets us get an overview of the facts (in this case SLOs count) present in each configured and annotated component.
 When viewing a Data Source, expand the “Facts visualization” section to see it.

 ![Data Source Visualization](./datasource_graph.png)

-This chart tells us:
+This chart tells you:

 1. 33% of the Components that this Data Source targets have 1 SLO defined and configured.
 2. 33% of the Components that this Data Source targets have 2 SLOs defined and configured.
 3. 33% of the Components that this Data Source targets have no SLOs configured.

-In the next section, we will create a Check that can show a pass or fail result to app dev teams to tell them if they are missing any component that doesn’t have an SLO defined.
+In the next section, we will create a Check that can compare and verify if each software component has at least one SLO defined in Datadog.

-## Create a check that shows which software doesn’t have an SLO defined and configured
+## 4 - Create a check that shows if a software has at least one SLO defined and configured

-Now that we can determine which components are using Dockerfiles, and we can extract the base image version from those files, let’s write a check to combine both of these properties.
+Now that we can determine how many SLOs are correctly configured in Datadog and that data was extracted using the Datadog Data Source, let’s write a check to verify if each software has at least one SLO defined.

 1. Visit Tech Insights and click into the Checks tab.
 Click the ADD CHECK button to create a new check.